GET YOUR FREE CONSTRUCTION MARKETING GUIDE DOWNLOAD

 A roofing and siding specialist, Plum ProExteriors, needed greater visibility in local searches to attract homeowners – their site wasn’t ranking for key service terms and lacked trust signals.

-Loona deployed a local SEO campaign that included keyword-targeted landing pages, Google My Business optimization, reputation management via review integration, and local backlink building.
+Loona deployed a local SEO campaign that included keyword-targeted landing pages, Google Business Profile optimization, review integration, local citations, and trust-focused content improvements.

 The results:

-Impressions climbed to over 125,000 from local keywords, and rankings hit page one for #7 queries.
+• Impressions climbed to over 125,000 from local keywords, and priority queries reached page-one visibility.

 This case underscores how combining search visibility, user trust, and technical clarity drives measurable business growth – and is a strong example of what SEO and reputation management can achieve when aligned.